kaibr/bitcoin-s-verification/journal.md

 After removing the second parameter to require, it works.

-Finaly we get some output:
+Finally we get some output:

 ```
 ...